 Reports, Papers & Articles

-With the ultimate purpose of informing Fairtrade's systemwide strategy concerning workers in SPOs, this operational assessment examined the working and living conditions of cocoa/banana workers including hired labourers in smallholder settings of cocoa production in West Africa and banana production in Latin America and the Caribbean.
+With the ultimate purpose of informing Fairtrade's systemwide strategy concerning agricultural workers, this operational assessment examined the working and living conditions of cocoa/banana workers including hired labourers in smallholder settings of cocoa production in West Africa and banana production in Latin America and the Caribbean.
 Commissioned by Fairtrade and authored by DI members, this study covered the production of two crops in five countries: cocoa in Ghana and Côte d’Ivoire and banana in Colombia, the Dominican Republic and Perú.
 In scope were Fairtrade-certified Small-scale Producer Organisations (SPOs).
 Fairtrade made public the 11-page executive summary of the full report.
 Fairtrade also published a Policy Briefing by the authors, and Fairtrade’s Management Response.

-The French Devoir de Vigilance law is unique in that it requires companies to actually take care of people and planet, or else...
-This report assesses 134 companies, who identified as being subject to the law, against their legal compliance, UNGP performance, and transparency.
-There is something for everyone in this study: For companies, how did you square off against the actual legal requirements and UNGPs?
+The French Devoir de Vigilance law is unique in that it bestows upon companies a duty of care for people and planet.
+This study assesses 134 companies, who identified as being subject to the law, against their legal compliance, UNGP performance, and transparency.
+Multiple perspectives are pursued: For companies, how did you square off against the actual legal requirements and UNGPs?
 For civil society, what makes this law special, and how is it being implemented?
 For policy-makers, is the legislative intent being met?
 For lawyers, what is the legal theory with which one could defend or attack any given subject company?

 Our 3-country ESG reporting analysis (Germany, Austria, Sweden) yielded gaping measurement discrepancies (units, denominators), particularly on 4 GRI indicators: